muhammetbolat/recommendation-enginee/README.md

 This is a product recommendation engine microservices project.

 ## Getting Started
-Project has 2 micro-service which are used for training and prediction, and postgresql.
+Project have 2 micro-service which are used for training and prediction, and a postgresql.
+To create tables and view, I use open-source migration project which is name ALEMBIC.
+It automatically creates tables and views.

 ### Steps
 1. Install docker on your machine